AbdelaleemZzz/Cha-Cha-20-/README.md

 #  ChaCha20 Encryption Internship Project

-This repository contains the deliverables for the internship project titled **"ChaCha20: A Modern Encryption Method and Implementation in Python"** under the supervision of **Dr. Mohamed Samir**.
+This repository contains the deliverables for the internship project titled **"ChaCha20: A Modern Encryption Method "** under the supervision of **Dr. Mohamed Samir**.

 ##  Overview